sksry/drehmal-transposition/README.md

 **9. Can't you implement \[a cost]?**

 I was going to implement a cost.
 I chose not to, because the SMP's coöwner threatened to only use /tp if I did.
-Refer to second question.
+Refer to the second question.

 **10. Aren't you the SMP owner?**